oxonline/corona-plugins/terrain/examples.markdown

 ##### [Terrain documentation](terrain/Readme.markdown)

-## Some of the examples below use the following images.
-You may use these images without permission for testing purposes only.
+Some of the examples below use the following images, which are copyright Oxonline Games.
+You are granted permission to download and use these images for testing purposes only.

 ![ground.png](ground.png)
 ![underground.png](underground.png)